Particular/docs.particular.net/samples/saga/migration/sample.md

 - persistence/sql
 ---

-When saga data is involved, migrating from one type of persistence to another can seem like an insurmountable task, since each persister stores NServiceBus saga data in very different ways that would make creating a migration script next to impossible.
-Even if the script could be written, executing it would require a lengthy downtime with no ability to revert if something went wrong.
+When saga data is involved, migrating from one type of persistence to another can seem like an insurmountable task, since each persister stores NServiceBus saga data in different ways that would make creating a migration script difficult.
+Even if the script could be written, executing it may require lengthy downtime, possible with no ability to revert if something went wrong.

 This sample takes a different approach, by showing how to migrate from one saga persister to another in a gradual fashion, without requiring an offline migration script.
 This is accomplished by running two versions of the endpoint in parallel and forwarding messages where the saga data cannot be found to the new endpoint.

-This sample shows how to migrate from [NHibernate](/persistence/nhibernate/) to [SQL Persistence](/persistence/sql/), but the same concept could be used to migrate between any two persistence options.
+This sample shows how to migrate from [NHibernate](/persistence/nhibernate/) to [SQL Persistence](/persistence/sql/), but the same concept can be used to migrate between any two persistence options.

 downloadbutton